Na-Cly/UA62/README.md

 # UA62
-A Universal PCB for the atreus62
+A Universal PCB for the atreus62 by profet23
-Firmware available through
+Firmware files soon available.

 ## Changes
 1. Added universal switch holes for MX/Alps, Matias/Choc